-Located in some of Scotland's most stunning shoreline and countryside, Morar and the surrounding area has lots of places of natural beauty to see.
-Within close proximity of the hotel there are forests, monuments and visitor attractions within easy reach by car or by train.
+Located in some of Scotland’s most stunning shoreline and countryside, Morar and the surrounding area has an abundance of natural beauty to see.
+Within close proximity of the hotel, there are forests, monuments and visitor attractions within easy reach by car or by train.

-No matter what time of year you visit there is something beautiful to view.
-In winter months, the surrounding area is usually flurried with white snow creating breathtaking scenery of the mountains.
+No matter what time of year you visit, there is something beautiful to gaze upon.
+In winter months, the surrounding area is usually flurried with white snow, creating breathtaking scenery of the mountains.

-Spring brings the bluebells into blossom and the summer months see the area come alive with sparkling sunshine and faraway sea views.
+Spring brings the bluebells into blossom and the summer months see the area come alive with sparkling sunshine and endless sea views.

 Autumn brings its own tapestry of colour, transforming the landscape and adding that magical touch to what is, at any time of year, a stunning landscape which is rich with natural beauty.

-Visable from the railway line as you come over the famous viaduct, the Glenfinnan Monument is located at the head of Loch Shiel.
-Built in 1815, the momument is a kilted Highlander which marks the spot where Bonnie Prince Charlie unfurled his Jacobite Standard in 1745 at the beginning of the fight to regain the throne.
+Visible from the railway line as you come over the famous viaduct, the Glenfinnan Monument is located at the head of Loch Shiel.
+Built in 1815, the monument is a kilted Highlander which marks the spot where Bonnie Prince Charlie unfurled his Jacobite Standard in 1745 at the beginning of the fight to regain the throne.